DarrenOfficial/lavalink-replit/Readme.md

 ## Note & such
-The default port to connect is `443` and the default password is `maybeiwasboring`

-You can’t change the lavalink port! it will default to 443 due to how replit work.
+The default port to connect is `443` and the default password is `maybeiwasboring` You can’t change the lavalink port! it will default to 443 due to how replit work.

+### How to keep the replit on with uptimerobot or freshping
+[x] Go to uptimerobot or freshping, and set HTTP request to your app and make sure to add `/version` at the end. ie `https://lavalink-replit.darrenofficial.repl.co/version`

 ## License